Testing the $\mathbf{\Lambda}$CDM Cosmological Model with Forthcoming Measurements of the Cosmic Microwave Background with SPT-3G: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous referee for their comments which has helped in shaping this manuscript better.

 SR acknowledges support by the Illinois Survey Science Fellowship from the Center for AstroPhysical Surveys at the National Center for Supercomputing Applications.
 Work at Argonne National Lab is supported by UChicago Argonne LLC, Operator of Argonne National Laboratory (Argonne).
 Argonne, a U.S. Department of Energy Office of Science Laboratory, is operated under contract no. DE-AC02-06CH11357.
+The IAP group acknowledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 101001897).

 The South Pole Telescope program is supported by the National Science Foundation (NSF) through award OPP-1852617.
 Partial support is also provided by the Kavli Institute of Cosmological Physics at the University of Chicago.